 Florida Notary Academy

 For over 12 years, we have provided superior education to Florida's notaries public through our dedication to providing the most up-to-date information.
 We are one of only 23 notary education providers approved by the Executive Office of the Governor (8 of which are no longer in business).
 Our online course is only $29 and satisfies the education requirement for first-time applicants for a Florida notary commission.
 In addition, our course is totally up to date with current Florida law, while other providers haven't updated their curriculum in years (sometimes decades).

 How do I become a Florida Notary?

-Complete the 3-hour Florida notary education program required by Florida law.
+Complete the three-hour Florida notary education program required by Florida law.
 The course offered by Florida Notary Academy satisfies this requirement.
 At the conclusion of the course you can print your Certificate of Completion.
 Go to our Online Classes page to sign up today!

 Select a bonding agency.
 Florida bonding agencies are "one-stop shops" that provide your bond, application, seal, and other supplies.
 Use our Bonding Agency Comparison Chart or refer to the State's official list of bonding agencies.
 Once you have selected an agency, go to their website to obtain the application form.
 The application form, together with your Certificate of Completion from Florida Notary Academy, gets submitted directly to the bonding agency.